conan-io/examples/README.md

 #### How can I reproduce the build steps?

 All our examples can be built on Windows, Linux and Mac.
-If you are insterested to reproduce the examples in your enviroment, please follow the CI scripts:
+If you are interested to reproduce the examples in your environment, please follow the CI scripts:

 * Linux / MacOS: [travis.yml](.travis.yml)
 * Windows: [appveyor](appveyor.yml)